-These simulations aim to investigate the effect of either lead or Portland cement mortar, as well as stresses generated by corrosion product growth in the clamp assembly, under either bending or stretching caused by the acceleration force of the marble blocks.
-Regarding the loading conditions, the stresses that develop on the metal clamp - marble blocks system during earthquakes depend on their orientation in the walls of the structure.
-Thus, for a North-South direction earthquake the walls that are parallel to this direction will be affected by tensile stresses, while the perpendicular ones will receive shearing or bending stresses.
-When a body is stressed by tensile and shearing stresses, all these types of stresses can be converted to what is called equivalent Von Mises stresses, which are considered as tensile stresses.
-This is the measure that determines whether a part of the structure has either reached the plastic zone (e.g. ductile) or it has surpassed the yield point and it will fracture (e.g. brittle).
-In any case, when the Von Mises stresses are higher than the tensile yield strength, failure occurs.
-A representative deformed configuration of the simulation results under bending, presented in Figure 7, is indicative of the morphology of generated stresses.
+These simulations aim to investigate the effect of either lead or Portland cement mortar as well as stresses generated by corrosion-product growth in the clamp assembly under either bending or stretching caused by the acceleration force of the marble blocks.
+Regarding the loading conditions, the stresses that develop on the metal clamp–marble block system during earthquakes depend on their orientation in the walls of the structure.
+Thus, for a north–south direction earthquake, the walls that are parallel to this direction will be affected by tensile stresses, while the perpendicular ones will be subjected to shearing or bending stresses.
+When a body is stressed by tensile and shearing stresses, these types of stress can be converted to what is called equivalent von Mises stress, which is considered to be a tensile stress.
+This is the measure that determines whether a part of the structure has either reached the plastic zone (e.g. ductile) or has surpassed the yield point and will fracture (e.g. brittle).
+In any case, when the von Mises stress is higher than the tensile yield strength, failure occurs.
+A representative deformed configuration of the simulation results under bending, presented in Figure 7, is indicative of the morphology of the generated stress.
 The different colours represent variations in the stress field of both the clamps and the marble blocks.
-Even though the stresses that develop on the marble blocks in the simulation presented in Figure 7 are significantly lower compared to the tensile strength of the marble, their distribution becomes maximum near the dowels.
-This observation is in accordance to the damage induced on the lower parts of the Parthenon and to the models published by E. Toumbakari [20].
-The fact that the presented results are congruous with the reported ones, shows the validity of our model.
+Even though the stresses that develop on the marble blocks in the simulation presented in Figure 7 are significantly lower than the tensile strength of the marble, their distribution reaches its maximum near the dowels.
+This observation is in accordance with the damage caused to the lower parts of the Parthenon and to the models published by Toumbakari [20].
+The fact that the presented results are congruous with the reported ones shows the validity of our model.

 Table 5.
-Maximum stresses calculated by finite elements analysis of the discretized CADs, for the two types of embedding material and the two directions of imposed acceleration leading to stretching and bending motions.
-The last column presents the results of the simulation for the corroded steel clamp, where the growth of corrosion products has induced an intrinsic stress of 5 MPa to the surrounding materials.
+Maximum stress calculated by finite element analysis of the discretised CADs for the two types of embedding material and the two directions of imposed acceleration leading to stretching and bending motions.
+The last column presents the results of the simulation for the corroded steel clamp, on which the growth of corrosion products has induced an intrinsic stress of 5 MPa on the surrounding materials.